 Collaborating with Healthcare Team to Provide Patient-Centered Care S6

-Effectively collaborate with members of the healthcare team to provide comprehensive patient-centered care across the lifespan.
+Effectively collaborate with members of the healthcare team to provide comprehensive patient-centered care.

 Engaging, Communicating with, and Educating Patients S7